Gasper3/inventory-grpc/README.md

 # Inventory gRPC
-This is simple Go app prepared for my gRPC research
+This is simple Go app prepared for my gRPC exploration